Skip to Content

 Bottle and glass of gin on a table.

-Sampling the offerings at the Bath Distillery
+Sampling the offerings at the distillery

 If there’s a local distillery nearby, you can guarantee it will be on our list of places to visit, so stopping by the Bath Distillery Gin Bar was a must.
 If the detailed menu isn’t enough, the helpful bartenders will walk you through the different notes and flavors of any one of the impressive 230 gins they have in-house, and you can sample their small-batch Bath Gin Company gins, too.
-The classic and the orange slow gin were among our favorites, but they have something for every palate.
+The classic and the orange sloe gin were among our favorites, but they have something for every palate.

 If the infused-spirit moves you, consider taking a tour or cocktail class.
 If you’re spending more time in the area, don’t miss the Oxford Artisan Distillery in Oxford just an hour away.